 Diversity and Disability Integration Specialist Managing Member at Bradshaw LeRoux Consulting

-Lesa is a leading specialist in creating disability-inclusive cultures at organizational, governmental, and societal levels.
+Lesa is a leading specialist in creating disability-inclusive organizational, governmental, and societal cultures.
 She combines her professional experience with her personal journey as a person with a disability to deliver an impactful message of the value of diversity in today’s world.
 Lesa and her business partner, Nicky Le Roux, started Bradshaw Le Roux Consulting in 1998 and are considered leading specialists in sourcing, placing, and integrating people with a disability into the world of work.

 “We see the disability, and we judge people’s abilities based on that.
 The problem in the workplace is if you have low benchmarks, then you don’t see the value that the person can actually add to your organization."